By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 One of the design goals for futures was to enable their use in for-comprehensions.

-For this reason, futures also have the flatMap
+For this reason, futures also have the flatMap, filter and

 Lets assume that we want to exchange US dollars for Swiss francs